umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deploy-Settings/index-v9.md

 ## TransferDictionaryAsContent

-In a similar way, Deploy can be configured to allow for back-office transfers of dictionary items instead of using files serialized to disk, by setting `TransferDictionaryAsContent` as `true`.
+In a similar way, Deploy can be configured to allow for backoffice transfers of dictionary items instead of using files serialized to disk, by setting `TransferDictionaryAsContent` as `true`.

 ## ExportMemberGroups